The Analytica product line offers a full range of Editions to meet the needs of different users and applications.

 Analytica Free 101 gives you the full features of Analytica Professional.
 You can build models with up to 101 variables and other objects – and it costs nothing!
 You can also use it to run larger models with more than 101 objects.
 You can review these larger models in Browse mode (including those made from a higher edition), and can change inputs and generate results, but not edit formulas or add objects.
 Free download

 Analytica Professional offers full Analytica functionality, including the capacity to create models with any number of variables and other user-defined objects, as well as edit and save models.
+Your model can read from and write to Excel spreadsheets and databases.
 Order here

 Analytica Optimizer finds optimal decision strategies subject to constraints and solves simultaneous equations.
 It provides powerful solvers to discover the decisions that maximize expected value, minimize cost, or optimize any quantified objective.
 It offers linear programming (LP), quadratic programs, mixed integer programs (MIP), and non-linear programming, with smooth or discontinuous functions.
 Analytica’s structured optimization makes it easy to formulate problems and it automatically chooses the best solver engine.
 End users can run models with the Power Player, ADE, or Analytica Cloud Player with the Optimizer option (see below).
 Order here